About the Therapist/Practitioner Anne Richardson

 Member of Professional Organisations

-- British Association for Applied Nutrition and Nutritional Therapy (BANT)
+- British Association for Nutrition and Lifestyle Medicine (BANT)

 - Complementary Natural Healthcare Council (CNHC)